 #5: Plan For the Complete Customer Lifecycle

 The short term goals make up the long term goal.
 Your focus should be on completing the customer life cycle.
-Which is comprised by several different factors closely connected with each other.
+Which is comprised by several different factors of consumer behavior closely connected with each other.
 These are things that make you their purchasing habits as well as the way they engage to your business outside of placing a purchase.

 When you know the ins and outs of customer cycle, they can do way more for your business than simply buy your product.
 First of all, the obvious is turning a one time customer to a loyal one.
 Secondly, they can bring you lots of other customers, they can help you promote your business.
 Whether it’s a deliberate or an unconscious choice.

 Some things to consider here is, first and foremost, doing a thorough market analysis.
 Remember?
 In the market segmentation part we already established this.
 You should know exactly who you are targeting.
 Second, observe their purchasing habits.
 This can be done by constant A/B testing of what works and what not.
 Plan your promo campaigns according to the results of A/B testing.

 NOTE: Pay lots of attention to creating a satisfactory customer experience by offering your buyers a great customer service.
 Available to them whenever they need it.

 Here’s how you can do it:

 Continuing with the dormant user reactivation example.
 When you create a campaign, you should take other campaigns into account and consider where you’re leading your users.
 Granted, the mere act of reactivating dormant users is still helpful.
 But it would be even better if you guide them into a second campaign that’s based around engagement and conversions.